-The Windows Certificate Propagation Service is a component of the Windows Operating Systems that enables users to log in to their computer with Smart Cards.
+The Windows Certificate Propagation Service is a component of the Windows operating system that enables users to log in to their computer with Smart Cards.
 Very few companies and almost no individuals use this feature of Windows.
-This service interferes with the operation of the NFC reader.
-When enabled, it slows down and sometimes disrupts the communication to the NFC reader, making the GoToTags Encoder and GoToTags Windows App unusable.
-The GoToTags software attempts to stop this service on startup; sometimes it is unable to stop the service.
-If this happens you can manually stop the service using the Windows Services control panel.
-It’s best to both stop the service and set it’s startup type to disabled such that when you next restart the computer it wont start up again.
+When the service is running, it disrupts the communication to the NFC reader, making the GoToTags Encoder and GoToTags Windows App unusable.
+On Windows 10 if the service is running and an NFC tag is placed on the NFC reader, you will hear a Windows beep; this is Windows trying to install a smart card device.